 There are so many interesting things that can be said about a character.
 It is important to know what you want to say about your character and then look for the details in the script that will help you to prove it.

-The tone of your character study should be the same throughout, but you should also remember to use various sentence structures and vocabulary words, so it doesn’t sound too dull.
+The tone of your character study should be the same throughout, but you should also remember to use various sentence structures and vocabulary words, so it doesn’ sound too dull.

-The Critical Tone, which sounds almost sarcastic towards the subject of your paper.
+- The Critical Tone, which sounds almost sarcastic towards the subject.

 Writing A Character Study In A Screenplay